You already know women’s bodies are amazing, but for further proof, read on to discover exactly how your body intuitively prepares for childbirth.

 Spoiler alert: The loosening and widening of the pelvis can also make you take on a waddling gait during the third trimester.

-As you get closer to your due date, people might comment on how your bump has shifted downward.
+Getting in position As you get closer to your due date, people might comment on how your bump has shifted downward.
 Or, you might notice that it’s suddenly easier to take deep breaths and eat a full meal again.
 Called “lightening,” this change often refers to the baby dropping and happens when your little one moves farther down into your pelvis.

 How do you know for sure that it’s happened?
 Your doctor can tell you how far down into the birth canal your baby has descended.
 “If your OB checks you and can feel the head in the pelvis, that’s one way of knowing,” reports Ross.
 But lightening doesn’t always happen before labor.
 Babies can move down into the pelvic cavity at any time prior to or even during labor.

-For nine months your body has kept your wee one safe and secure, nestled away from the world.
+Opening up For nine months your body has kept your wee one safe and secure, nestled away from the world.
 But during the third trimester, it’s preparing to let your little one exit.

 “The cervix is changing in structure.
 It needs to go from this tight sphincter—with a thick mucus plug protecting the baby from infection and keeping everything inside, despite things like contractions and gravity—to getting ready to open in a short amount of time,” Romano says.